Company

 The goal is simple: help sales teams create meetings that are more likely to become real opportunities.

-Conclusion: the best SDRs create clarity, not just activity
+The best SDRs create clarity, not just activity

 SDR best practices come down to discipline.